cloudcreativity/json-api/README.md

 ## Status

-This repository is under active development, but is anticipated to stabilise soon.
+This repository is under active development, but is in use in production applications.

 ## License